-The bridge has already been reinforced with steel to lend it a degree of permanence, but a complete restoration is now needed.
-The Luxottica group agreed to pay 1.7 million euros for the works, which started in 2017.
+The bridge had already been reinforced with steel to lend it a degree of permanence, and has now also be completely restored.
+The Luxottica group agreed to pay 1.7 million euros for the works which were finished in 2018.
 If you want to know more about the financing of cultural heritage by large corporates, you can read my post ‘Discover how Venice finances its cultural heritage’.

 INSIDER TIP: If you prefer a quieter and fancy environment, I can suggest Linea d’Ombra.
 This restaurant is located further down the Fond.
 Zattere, near the salt warehouses.
 (Ponte delll’Umilta, Dorsoduro 19).